 8. Take a Boat Tour With a Ranger

 Take a launch boat piloted by a Ranger down the Canal!
-The boat travels from the berm at Lock 44 down to the Cushwa Basin.
-It is the Park’s vision to repair the Conococheague Aqueduct and be able to take the boats even further down the Canal!
-Boat tours are usually offered three times a day Saturday and Sunday during the 2016 season.
+The boat travels from the berm at Lock 44 down to the Cushwa Basin and across the newly-rehabilitated Conococheague Aqueduct.
+Boat tours are usually offered three times a day Saturday and Sunday during the summer season.
 Call ahead to make sure the boat tours are running on your desired day– they are affected by extreme weather and construction on the Canal.

 9. Visit the Aqueduct and ask a Ranger to Tell you about Captain Myers’ Bad Day…